Sofiag8/ordering-system/README.md

 The repository contains a complete NetBeans project with the implemented Java code.
 The project includes its own `main` method to test the system's operation.

-Feel free to explore the code, run the project, and make improvements as needed.
-Happy coding!